The street light blinking out a warning in Morse code A late November storm turning Nebraska into Kosovo Are not signs of better things to come.

 I recognize the way she walks, arms stiff at her sides; the way she sits down, heavily and with a sigh.
-She looks sad.
 Sitting there in the blazing sun, waiting for a city bus to take her somewhere she doesn’t want to go.
 It’s Halloween and her face is painted.
-And I hope that […]
+And I hope that the sadness is […]

 The cicadas are out again.
 In the trees screaming like some out of control machine.
 All the trucks resting here, sighing diesel into the night.
 The waning moon dragging itself into the sticky Kentucky sky.
 I’m awake but tired.
 And hoping to make Atlanta before the sun.

 All night, FedEx wide-bodies from Beijing and Tokyo Berlin and London stacked above Memphis and waiting to land.
 And all day too landing two by two.
 Never will we need so much freight.
 All the world’s wealth crushing Tennessee into Mississippi.

 The first chiseled their messages into stone.
 The next carved their messages into wood.
 The afterthats printed their messages onto paper.
 And the forgottens blow their messages into the cloud.